 We knew she had struggled with mental health before.
 She’d met my biological father in Alcoholics Anonymous and had been hospitalized for a nervous breakdown when I was nine, emerging with diagnoses of depression, PTSD from my father’s abuse, and OCD.

 But aside from the brief interruption of our lives for her one-week hospitalization and occasional medicine changes that resulted in mood swings, we were able to pretend nothing was different in our lives.
+It was easy to ignore the small comments and actions; if we had paid attention we would have seen the subtle indications that she was breaking.

 Her fervent belief that John Travolta was a clone seemed silly, and we dismissed it as a joke.
 Throwing rolls at people across the dinner table instead of passing them wasn’t inappropriate, because it was just a game.
 Hitting the mailbox with her car and hiding it in the crawl space below the house, hoping Russ and the mail carrier wouldn’t notice, was strange, but maybe she just thought they would be mad and didn’t know what to do with it.